windingwind/zotero-plugin-toolkit/docs/zotero-plugin-toolkit.zoterocompat.registerprefpane.md

 ## ZoteroCompat.registerPrefPane() method

-Register a preference pane in Zotero 6 from an xhtml
+Register a preference pane from an xhtml, for Zotero 6 &amp; 7.

 <b>Signature:</b>